 Some Ladenburg Thalmann representatives receive reimbursements, marketing and distribution allowances, due diligence fees, or other revenue based on deposits and/or assets under management directly from third-party asset manager program sponsors for the costs of marketing, distribution, business and client development, educational enhancement, and/or due diligence reviews incurred by Ladenburg Thalmann Advisors and/or Ladenburg Thalmann Advisors’ representatives relating to the promotion or distribution of the program sponsor’s products or services.

-Ladenburg Thalmann Strategic Partners pay a flat annual fee.
-In addition to the flat fee, which may be up to $2.65MM per year, some Strategic Partners pay basis points on sales on assets, or a percentage of the Partner’s net advisory fee derived from assets invested through the Partner’s models.
-It is important to understand that none of the payments made by the Strategic Partners participating in the Strategic Partner program are paid or directed to any representative who utilizes the services of these Strategic Partners.
+Some Ladenburg Thalmann Partners pay a flat annual fee, which may be up to $1.5MM per year.
+Some Partners pay basis points on sales, on assets, or a percentage of the Partner’s net advisory fee derived from assets invested through the Partner’s models.
+The payments consist of amounts up to 30 basis points on a Partner’s sales, and/or up to 10 basis points on assets.
+It is important to understand that none of the payments made by the Partners participating in the Partner program are paid or directed to any representative who utilizes the services of these Partners.

-Sponsors participating in the Strategic Partners Program currently include:
+Sponsors participating in the Partners Program currently include:

 Charles Schwab Investment Management